Waitematā DHB serves a large and diverse community, providing health care for the largest population in the country.

 The Cardiac Rehab Nurse Specialists present facilitate the session.
 The Cardiac Rehab Nurse Specialists have advanced nursing knowledge and experience in the contents discussed at the education session.

-The referral to attend a class forum will be generated in our hospital management system.
+The invitation to attend a class forum will be automatically generated by the booking and scheduling computer system.
 If you are eligible to attend, you will receive a letter via email or post with a date for you to attend.
 You may get a text reminder a few days before your class forum date.

 Please do not attend a class forum if you are feeling unwell.
 Please note that due to the uncertainty of COVID-19 that the class may be cancelled at short notice.
 You will be contacted if this happens.